onerandomusername/prek/docs/workspace.md

 3. **Git repository boundary**: The search stops at the git repository root (`.git` directory) to avoid including unrelated projects.

+**Note**:

-**Note**: The workspace root is not necessarily the same as the git repository root, a workspace can exist within a subdirectory of a git repository.
+- The workspace root is not necessarily the same as the git repository root, a workspace can exist within a subdirectory of a git repository.

-**Note**: The current working directory determines the workspace root discovery. `prek` starts searching from your current location and stops at the first `.pre-commit-config.yaml` file found while traversing up the directory tree.
+- The current working directory determines the workspace root discovery. `prek` starts searching from your current location and stops at the first `.pre-commit-config.yaml` file found while traversing up the directory tree.
 Running from different directories may discover different workspace roots.
 Use `prek -C <dir>` to change the working directory before execution.

-**Note**: Directories beginning with a dot (e.g. `.hidden`) are ignored during project discovery.
+- Directories beginning with a dot (e.g. `.hidden`) are ignored during project discovery.

 ## Project Organization